appnetwise/anw-k8s/README.md

 The root module provides common infrastructure components and configurations.

-which are utilized by the child modules to create specific resourcesgit
+which are utilized by the child modules to create specific resourcesgit.

 - **rootmodule**: This directory contains the root module which defines the common infrastructure components and configurations.